Asabeneh/30-Days-Of-Python/27_Day/27_python_with_mongodb.md

 ![SQL versus NoSQL](../images/mongoDB/sql-vs-nosql.png)

 In this section we will focus on a NoSQL database MongoDB.
-Lets sign up on [mongoDB](https://www.mongodb.com/) by clicking on the sign-in button then click register on the next page.
+Lets sign up on [mongoDB](https://www.mongodb.com/) by clicking on the sign-in button then click Sign Up on the next page.

 ![MongoDB Sign-up pages](../images/mongoDB/mongodb-signup-page.png)